What Everybody Ought to Know About Preventing and Treating Dog Diabetes

 Q4: How can owners protect their dogs from diabetes?

-Dr. Cathy: As you can tell from the answers to the preceding questions, the list of potential causes of diabetes is long; this means almost anything can lead a dog to diabetes.
+Dr. Cathy: Reflecting on the answers to the preceding questions, the list of potential causes of diabetes is long.
+In short, this means almost anything can lead a dog to diabetes.

 However, we should not run and hide our dogs from the world.
 Instead, dog owners who strive to get to the root of problems and not just treat the symptoms reduce their dogs' risk.
 Striving to provide the most natural environment and the most natural food (foods humans would eat) help prevent diabetes.